zgerem/Seminar/README.md

 </div>

 ## Method and Main contributions
-In this section, I will explain the method proposed in the paper in detail and point its main contributions.
+In this section, I will explain the method proposed in the paper in detail and point out its main contributions.
 ### Spectral Transfer
 In the paper, a spectral transfer block is proposed.
 The reason behind implementation of such a transfer is that variation of low-level spectrum does not affect high level semantics.
 However, neural networks learn these statistics together with useful features about semantics.
 To eliminate this, the structure in the figure follows a certain path.
 <div align="center"> <img width="650" alt="Ekran Resmi 2021-07-01 10 26 43" src="https://user-images.githubusercontent.com/56236171/124092236-ec36f780-da56-11eb-8e7f-94f2be11402b.png"> </div>